Sebring Track Guide

 The car should track out to the exit curb at the end of the corner.
 With more track time it is possible to use the exit curb consistently, and this should be a goal.

-Overdriving turn 3 will screw up turn 5 and is best avoided.
+Overdriving turn 3 will screw up turns 4 and 5 and is best avoided.

-Turn 5 is very similar to turn 3 in how it drives.
+Turn 5 is long, low to medium speed late apex left.
 A good exit from turn 5 is paramount for a good lap time, hence the entry into turn 5 should be conservative.
-That said it's a rather medium speed corner and carrying momentum into and through it is almost as important as a good exit.
+That said, carrying momentum into and through turn 5 especially in low power cars is almost as important as getting a good exit.

 The apex curb is best avoided, although it should be used in preference to turning away from the corner.